What Is Online Banking?

 Learn the pros and cons between online banking versus traditional banking, and decide which is the better fit for your small business.

-In the past years, online banking has grown more prominent, more prevalent, and a necessary part of managing money.
-In this article, we’ll go over the difference between online banking and online-only banks, the differences between online and traditional banking, and the pros and cons of both.
+In the past years, online banking has grown more prominent, more prevalent, and has become a necessary part of managing money.

 What Is Online Banking?

-The kind of online banking we’ll be discussing in this article is banks that only offer online/mobile services to their customers.
+An online bank is a bank that only offers online/mobile services to their customers.
 Online banks include Ally and Axos, but also more popular names from the credit card arena like Discover Bank or Capital One 360 Bank.

+These types of online-only banks are rising in popularity.
 With no bankers to meet face-to-face, faster application processes, and easier account access than ever before, online banking is more than just a post-COVID niche.
-These banks are viable options for small businesses that may utilize their features if they don’t have a need to ever visit a brick-and-mortar bank building.
+These banks are viable options for small businesses that may utilize their features if they don’t need (or want) to visit a brick-and-mortar bank building.

 How Does Online Banking Work?

 Online banking is similar to traditional banking.
-You make an account (or several), receive a credit/debit card tied to those accounts in the mail, and start using your funds.
+You make an account (or several), receive a credit/debit card tied to those accounts via mail or via a virtual card, and start using your funds.
+The best online banks offer the same level of FDIC insurance as traditional banks and include many fraud protection services that make them safe and secure banking options for businesses.

 Online Bank VS Traditional Bank

-The main difference you’re going to run into with an online bank is that there is no physical location for you to visit.
-If access to real humans is important to you, an online bank is not going to be a good fit.
+The biggest difference you’re going to run into with an online bank is that there is no physical location for you to visit.
+If access to real humans is important to you, an online bank is not going to be a good fit, although a good and reputable online bank will be part of an ATM network like Allpoint or MoneyPass, so you generally don’t have to worry about an inability to take cash out/put cash into your account(s). (so long as your online bank supports cash deposits).

 Pros & Cons Of Online Banking